 - Finally, click the ”Send the message” button.

-The message is directed to the registry of the Finnish Institute for Health and Welfare (THL), from where it is forwarded to Findata for processing.
-As a rule, we process requests within one month of receipt.
+The message is directed to the registry of the Finnish Institute for Health and Welfare, from where it is forwarded to Findata.
+As a rule, we process requests within one month of receiving them.
 If the processing of the request is particularly complex for some reason, we may extend the processing time to a maximum of three months.

-We will send a reply on the implementation of the request/resolving the matter to the data subject as a Suomi.fi message.
+We will send a reply on the implementation of the request or resolving the matter to the data subject as a Suomi.fi message.

-It is possible to exercise your rights even if you are unable to use the Suomi.fi service for some reason.
-In that case, you must personally visit the reception of the National Institute for Health and Welfare in Helsinki or Kuopio.
+If you are unable to use the Suomi.fi service, you can personally visit the reception of the National Institute for Health and Welfare in Helsinki or Kuopio.
 You can find the addresses of the THL offices on the THL website (thl.fi).

-It should be noted that Findata is not the original controller of health and social data.
-Thus, for example, a request submitted to Findata to object to the use of personal data does not prevent the disclosure of the data for secondary use by one of the controllers referred to in the Act on the Secondary Use of Health and Social Data, Section 6.
+Note that Findata is not the original controller of health and social data.
+Thus, for example, a request submitted to Findata to object to the use of personal data does not prevent the disclosure of the data for secondary use by one of the controllers referred to in the Secondary Use Act Section 6.

 If you have additional questions about exercising your rights, please contact us by email at email@example.com.